DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 #!/home/replace_this_to_your_username/dafoam/packages/miniconda3/bin/python
 </pre>

-Then run this command to replace all the hard-coded interpreter line:
+Then run this command to replace all the hard-coded interpreter lines:

 <pre>
 sed -i 's,^#\!/home/replace_this_to_your_username/dafoam/packages/miniconda3/bin/python,#!/bin/bash/env python,g' $HOME/dafoam/packages/miniconda3/*/*
 </pre>

-Finally, you can change the DAFOAM_ROOT_PATH value to your new directory, source the "loadDAFoam.sh" script again, and run DAFoam without compiling everything again.
+Finally, you can change the DAFOAM_ROOT_PATH value (in loadDAFoam.sh) to your new directory, source the "loadDAFoam.sh" script again, and run DAFoam without compiling everything again.

 ## **Compile DAFoam with automatic differentiation (optional)**